kzahariev/kzahariev/README.md

 Heyo :wave:

-This is the place where I experiment with stuff and leave the unlucky ones for a slow, painful death. :skull:
+This is the place where I experiment with stuff and leave the unlucky ones to a slow, painful death. :skull:

 - I'm currently working as a Product Owner for Amdocs, **glueing projects together** :droplet:
 - I'm currently learning **K8s, Prometheus, and Azure**. :book: